Radial Aircraft Engine

 Basic Piston Engine Principle

-Today in General Aviation, the most predominant powerplant is the air cooled piston engine which is horizontally opposed, with four, six and sometimes even eight cylinders arranged in two lines on both sides of the crankshaft.
-This is the best design compromise in terms of streamlining, cooling, power to weight ratio, thrustline and good forward visibility from the cockpit.
+Today in General Aviation, the most predominant powerplant is the air cooled piston engine which is horizontally opposed, with four, six and sometimes even eight cylinders and arranged in two lines on both sides of the crankshaft.
+This is the best design compromise in terms of streamlining, cooling, internal balancing, power to weight ratio, thrustline and good forward visibility from the cockpit.

-Piston engines in aircraft can be found in configurations of two cylinders inline up to eight cylinder opposed and nine cylinder radials also in diesel and with fuel injection (diesel or avgas) or carburetted (avgas only) fuel systems.
+Piston engines in aircraft can be found in configurations of two cylinders inline up to eight cylinder opposed and nine cylinder radials and also in diesel and with fuel injection (diesel or avgas) or carburetted (avgas only) fuel systems.
 Engine cooling is usually by air or a mix of water and glycol which means that hoses and a radiator are applied to dump the excess heat in the atmosphere.

 Aircraft piston engines can be divided in two types depending on the type of fuel they use: diesel or gasoline/petrol.
 Or put differently: is it a compression ignition or spark ignited engine?
-Both types can be found in the same basic form or shape: radial, horizontally opposed (boxer), inline (sometimes inverted, Wilksch or Gipsy Major) and V setting (inverted V too: Deltahawk engines).
+Both types can be found in the same basic form or shape: radial, horizontally opposed (boxer), inline (sometimes inverted, Wilksch or Gipsy Major) and the V setting (inverted V too: Deltahawk engines).

 The basis of these engines lies in a fundamental law of physics which states that a gas expands if it is heated.
 If an amount of gas is held in a constant volume container and that gas is heated then the result will be an increase in pressure in that container.
+And in the case of an engine, that container is the cylinder/ piston combination.

 Ideal gas law